• Skip to main content

 Thermal Management: Rack Layout, Air Cooling, and Containment

-• Immersion cooling: For extreme densities, servers are fully submerged in non-conductive fluid for maximum cooling, requiring significant facility and hardware changes.
+• Immersion Cooling: For extreme densities, servers are fully submerged in non-conductive fluid for maximum cooling, requiring significant facility and hardware changes.

 Strategic Planning: Brownfield vs. Greenfield